iecheta/LatticeLib/README.md

 ## Dependencies
 ---
 There is one external dependency, found in \scripts\lattice\create_mesh.m.
 Conversion of triangulated surface mesh into tetrahedral mesh - i.e. a 3D Delaunay triangulation - is performed using [iso2mesh](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?Home) v1.9.0. iso2mesh must be [downloaded](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?Download) and added to MATLAB's search path.

+Iso2mesh can be added to MATLAB's search path by again entering the `pathtool` command and selecting "Add with subfolders..." to add the iso2mesh parent folder and all its subfolders.
+The iso2mesh website discusses installation [here.](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?Doc/Installation)

 ## Known Issues
 ---